protevus/platform/packages/drivers/dbo/CONTRIBUTING.md

-# Contributing to PDO for Dart
+# Contributing to DBO for Dart

-First off, thank you for considering contributing to PDO for Dart!
+First off, thank you for considering contributing to DBO for Dart!
 It's people like you that make this project better.

 ## Code of Conduct